 Two fellows will be chosen to coordinate the speakers and topics.
 Any changes due to holidays, room or speaker availability will be communicated by email.

 Meeting dates for 2018:

 January 26, February 23, March 23, April 27, May 25, June 22 (with summer undergraduates), no July meeting, August 3 (undergrad poster session 10:30-1:15 pm), Sept.
-28, and depending on which month the GCC Keck Annual Research Conference will be held, either Oct.
-26 OR Nov.
-23 (Friday after Thanksgiving).
-Dec.
-28 is during the holidays so the fellows may choose an alternate date in advance.
+28, no October meeting because you are presenting at the GCC Keck Annual Research Conference on Oct.
+26. For Nov.
+23 (Friday after Thanksgiving) and Dec.
+28 (during the holidays), fellows may choose an alternate date in advance.